mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "It's a knife.
 You'll need to defend yourself.
 Take it."

-She was confused why thi was suddenly giving her a weapon, but she didn't hesitate to move her arm to receive the small knife and its scabbard, and place it between the bottom tie of her robe near her heart.
+She was confused why thi was suddenly giving her a weapon, but she didn't hesitate to move her other arm to receive the small knife and its scabbard, and place it inside her robe at the top tie near her heart.

-Shinna came forward and addressed the figure, "I am Shinna, captain of Rudjan kelping ship \#3.
-We request to board to negotiate Melna's release."
+Shinna came forward and addressed the figure, "I am Shinna, captain of the third kelping ship of Rudjan.
+We request boarding to negotiate Melna's release."

-"Only Melna will board.
+The newest figure consulted with the speaking shadow, and she said, "Only the senator will board.
 There will be no negotiation."

 "We were promised a placement in the new colony."

-"You will receive it when she boards."
+"We will confirm you when she boards."

 "That's not good enough."

-"Would you rather we send your boat to the ocean floor?"
+The two shadows spoke again and she responded, "You have one minute to comply or your boat is sunk."

-Thi paused, wondering if they would really do such a thing.
-Maybe they had a boat to fetch Melna after they sunk the ship.
+The entire crew looked to Shinna who paused to wonder if they would really do such a thing.
+Maybe they had a way to fetch Melna after they sunk the ship.
 Her words were becoming truer with each passing minute and thi was scared of what that might mean.
+A man approached her and said, "What are you doing?
+Send her up!"

+"Hold on," Shinna said calmly to him, and turned to address the silhouettes once more.

 "I will board with Melna.
-I will come unarmed."
+I come unarmed."

-The figure paused briefly and said, "No more than you.
+The two spoke once more and said, "No more than you.
 We will search your person upon arrival."

 Shinna turned to Melna with a smile and whispered, "You see that?
 That's why they made me captain."

-Two of the crew members produced a wooden ladder and cantilevered it up and out to bridge the gap between ships.
+Four of the crew members produced a wooden ladder and cantilevered it up and out to bridge the gap between ships.
 Shinna secured it and checked hae pockets for any extra weapons thi might have forgotten and proceeded first followed by Melna who was significantly more careful getting down.
 The lights followed them as they crawled over the ocean on that rickety ladder, and Melna caught a glimpse of slight details of the behemoth.
 It was indeed plates of steel with strong bolts all across the hull, and few if no portholes on the sides.
 There was no deck to speak of, just two towers that jutted out of the hull like tall trees searching for light.
 As she neared the top, Shinna had already arrived on the tower and was talking with the figure in the tower.

-Thi said, "I'm not leaving her side."
+Thi said, "I'm not leaving her here."

-"You certainly won't be leaving here then," he said.
+The larger silhouette spoke "You certainly won't be leaving here then," and Melna knew it was Fajro.

-"What do you mean?"
+Shinna said, "What do you mean?"

+And all at once, Fajro reached into his jacket for a strange steel weapon and Melna screamed, "Shinna, run!"

+Thi ducked and scrambled for Melna and a great blast cracked the air above them.
+Melna grasped for Shinna's arm as thi fell off the ladder into the tall gap, and it held strong as she used hae momentum to loft hae back onto the ladder behind her.
+Melna smelled burnt sulfur and soot as Fajro pointed the smoking hole of it at her head.

+"Come, Melna," he said, "We have much to discuss."

+Melna moved to the tower and knealed to block Shinna from his line of view.

+"After you," she said to Fajro.

+Shinna screamed, "No!
+Don't go!
+They'll kill you!", as hae crew had already begun reeling the ladder back in with hae on it.
+Melna knew her fate and anyone who tried to save her would become collateral.
+She watched as Shinna descended back to the safety of hae ship, and then followed Fajro down the long tube into the belly of that terrible beast.

+The inside was lit with stale yellow incandescent bulbs that brought its warmth neither to the dark matte-gray walls nor to the worn pale wood that made the floor.
+The static on her listener had dulled to a whisper as Fajro led her down a meandering path through the many corridors that she was convinced was meant to scramble her sense of direction.
+But after much wandering they arrived at a large room with several people sitting at desks of knobs and buttons with wired listeners fastened to both of their ears.
+She wondered at the utility of the knobs and buttons, but knew that they were likely listening to a much more sophisticated permutation of what was around her own ear.

+"Do you know why you're here, Melna?"
+Fajro asked her rhetorically, "And why now?"

+He didn't wait for an answer.

+"Your jundsmaman is nearly to the place where we think the obscura are.
+I wanted you to see this in person.
+To see first-hand what kind of work you're trying to stifle.
+The future you envision is no future at all.
+It is stagnant, slow.
+Dead.
+In doing nothing, you submit yourself to the whims of the universe.
+A universe with infinite possibilities where one will eventually destroy you.
+My vision is one where we are no longer slaves to the chaos that lurks in the dark.
+We should own that chaos, transform it into something valuable."

+"And kill anyone who stands in your way."

+He laughed through his nose as a father might to his child, "Yes.
+The survival of our species depends on it.
+And I am certain you will choose to live long enough to see the triumph you almost prevented."

 <!-- Melna paused on the ladder, feeling that Shinna would likely be in trouble if she didn't do something quickly.
 She got one foot onto the steel tower and got a strong hold of Shinna's left arm, tugging it to pull her back onto the ladder.
 Thi stumbled a bit and fell into the gap, but Melna's arm held strong from the tower, and hoisted her onto the ladder again.
 The crew on hae boat had already begun reeling the ladder back in with hae on it, doing their best to provide counterweight with her so far on the ladder and hae crying, "No!
 Let me back on that ship!
 Melna!" -->